chabe-bit/lavi/README.md

 static lavi_api g_api;

-// lavi_main is wrapped around WinMain but is required and designed as a simpler entry point void lavi_main(int argc, char **argv)
+// lavi_main is wrapped around WinMain but is required and designed for a simpler entry point void lavi_main(int argc, char **argv)
 {
     // Optional: Define window yourself, otherwise will be set to default values